 Maine's highest court has not specifically addressed the enforceability of non-solicitation agreements, but has upheld nondisclosure provisions when reasonable.
 Bernier v.
 Merrill Air Engineers, 770 A.2d 97, 103-04 (Me.
 2001).
-Maine's statute governing non-competition agreements does not apply to agreements prohibiting the solicitation of employees and customers, but the statute independently prohibits agreements between two or more employers that prohibit or restrict one employer from soliciting or hiring the other's employees or former employees.
+Maine's recently enacted statute governing non-competition agreements (discussed below) does not purport to regulate agreements prohibiting the solicitation of employees and customers, but it does expressly recognize what employers may seek to protect through such agreements: trade secrets, confidential information that does not qualify as trade secrets, and goodwill.
+Employers may read this provision as a tacit approval of restrictive covenants addressing non-disclosure/confidentiality and customer non-solicitation.
+Note that the statute independently prohibits agreements between two or more employers that prohibit or restrict one employer from soliciting or hiring the other's employees or former employees.
 26 M.R.S.A. § 599-B.